linera-io/linera-protocol/examples/fungible/README.md

 - the path is the ID of the chain where the account is located.
 - the argument `app` is the token application ID obtained when creating the token.
-- `owner` is the address of the chosen user account (owner must be have permissions to create blocks in the given chain).
+- `owner` is the address of the chosen user account (owner must have permissions to create blocks in the given chain).
 - `port` is the port of the wallet service (the wallet must know the secret key of `owner`).

 In this example, two web pages for OWNER_1 and OWNER_2 can be opened by navigating these URLs: